newrelic-experimental/newrelic-browser-for-salesforce-commerce-cloud/THIRD_PARTY_NOTICES.md

 # Third Party Notices

-The New Relic Webpack Plugin uses source code from third party libraries which carry their own copyright notices and license terms.
+New Relic Browser for Salesforce Commerce Cloud uses source code from third party libraries which carry their own copyright notices and license terms.
 These notices are provided below.

 In the event that a required notice is missing or incorrect, please notify us